hamstar/Wikimate/README.md

 	$page = $wiki->getPage('Sausages'); // create a new page object
 	if ( $page->exists() ) die(); // check if the page exists or not
 	echo $page->getTitle(); // get the title
+	echo $page->getNumSections(); // get the number of sections on the page echo $page->getSectionOffsets(); // gives you an array of where each section starts and its length

 ### Reading...